How to run the perfect Shopify flash sale

 4. Configure your domain

-Here is where you need to think about the rate of traffic – in other words, how quickly you want to sell out.
+With the CrowdHandler Shopify app, most of your configuration is handled automatically with optimal defaults.
+However, you can still fine-tune the traffic rate if needed – in other words, how quickly you want to sell out.

-(By the way, if you are worried about bots, you may also want to turn on reCAPTCHA - the "I am not a robot" checkbox.)
+(By the way, if you are worried about bots, the app's anti-cheat protection provides robust bot detection.
+You can also turn on reCAPTCHA for additional protection.)

-This way, the process is automated based on how much stock you have left, and you will never let more people onto your product pages than you have product to sell.
+The app automatically enables One In One Out and Track Stock Availability options with appropriate session timeouts.
+This means the process is automated based on how much stock you have left, and you will never let more people onto your product pages than you have product to sell.

-Here’s where you design the “flash sale experience” for your customers.
-You can find more detailed instructions about adding or editing a waiting room here, but to summarize:
+Here's where you design the "flash sale experience" timing for your customers:

-Schedule Queue Activates to be the time your flash sale goes live.
+Schedule your drop time: In the CrowdHandler control panel, set Queue Activates to be the exact time your flash sale goes live.

-Set a countdown 15 to 60 minutes before the drop time – the more dedicated the audience, the longer the countdown will need to be.
-That way, CrowdHandler can start gathering any curious users in advance of the sale going live.
+Set a countdown: Configure the countdown to start 15 to 60 minutes before the drop time – the more dedicated the audience, the longer the countdown should be.
+This allows CrowdHandler to gather eager users in advance of the sale going live.

 On the day